Guichaguri/MinimalFTP/README.md

 // Creates a native file system
 NativeFileSystem fs = new NativeFileSystem(root);

-// Creates a noop authenticator
-NoOpAuthenticator auth = new NoOpAuthenticator(fs);
+// Creates a noop authenticator, which allows anonymous authentication NoOpAuthenticator auth = new NoOpAuthenticator(fs);

 // Creates the server with the authenticator